kahst/BirdNET-Lite/README.md

 - [Vienna, Virginia, United States](https://viennava.birdnetpi.com)

 [Share your installation!!](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Sharing-Your-BirdNET-Pi)
+Have a public installation not in the list above?
+Let me know!!
+I'd be happy to add it.

 Currently listening in these countries . . . that I know of . . .
 - The United States